We offer ongoing support to all our hearing dog partnerships

-Two years before a hearing dog is set to retire, we’ll sit down with the recipient and explain what will happen.
-We’ll also discuss whether or not they would like a second hearing dog – called a successor dog.
-Once a deaf person receives one hearing dog, they’re guaranteed one for life.
-If they agreed to another, the process starts over again and we’ll continue to help them throughout their new partnership.
+Two years before a hearing dog is set to retire, we’ll sit down with their deaf partner and explain what will happen.
+We’ll also discuss whether or not a replacement hearing dog – called a successor dog – will be required.
+If we all agree that another hearing dog is needed, the process starts over again, and we’ll continue to help them throughout their new partnership.

 Read the stories of our hearing dog partnerships